krohrer/caml-aesq/README.md

 generate ANSI escape-sequences.
 It also supports text formatting with lazy lists composed of text elements.

+Future ideas include a [Markup](http://en.wikipedia.org/wiki/Markdown) parser and pretty printer for terminals and text modes.

 [Aesq][] was originally written by Kaspar M. Rohrer (<kaspar.rohrer@gmail.com>).

 Installation